gvwilson/thirdbit/src/fiction/iffy/index.md

 "You're really set on making the trip?"
 Doctor Johel asked, settling back in her chair.

-"Oh, absolutely," the governor said expansively.
+"Absolutely," the governor said expansively.
 "The Australians' cores think there's a seventy-eight percent chance Commander Wales was telling the truth about the base, but a ninety-something percent chance that the machines or the Brazilians will try to stop us reaching it.